Level 5 Diploma

 |Qualification||45 credits NQF Level 5|

 A full generic teaching qualification.
 Level 3 assessment/qualification in Maths.
 English at level 2.
 A cleared DBS check and a subject specialist mentor.
-A teaching placement or be in a teaching role that provides at least 50 hours of practice over the year.
+A mathematics teaching placement or be in a maths teaching role (either GCSE or Functional Skills) that provides at least 50 hours of practice over the year.

 IELTS 6.5 or equivalent (speaking and listening at 7.0) with no other component below 6.0.